 • A Tenancy Support service providing housing support to enable people to remain in their home

-BCHA and Path have come together to work in partnership to deliver the Housing Intervention, Signposting and Support Service (HISS) in Plymouth.
+BCHA work to deliver the Housing Intervention, Signposting and Support Service (HISS) in Plymouth.
 This service is targeted at single homeless people, especially those with mental health, drugs/alcohol or offending issues and histories.
 There are two main aspects and stages to HISS: 1.
 Hub – Housing Information, Signposting and Assessment, and 2.
 Planned and Longer Term Intervention & Support.
 Client groups include people who are prolific and priority offenders, have a history of offending, have drug and alcohol issues, have mental health support needs, and who are homeless or at risk of becoming homeless.
 Access to the service: Drop-ins: Mondays and Wednesdays, 9:30am to 12:30pm.
 Referrals via post or email.

 Shekinah Drop-In, Bath Street, Plymouth PL1 3LT www.shekinah.co.uk Tel: 01752-203480.
 Email: email@example.com

 The Centre receives around 50 adults a day and is often the first point of contact for many people setting out on their journey of recovery.
 The project provides a safe environment with a wide range of support services for the homeless, those with alcohol/drug misuse issues, ex-offenders and otherwise socially disadvantaged adults.
 Services include hot meals, accommodation advice, access to on-site medical professionals (GP, Blood-borne Virus Nurse, Practice Nurse and Chiropodist), support and advice with welfare benefits, outreach and tenancy support, showers, clothing, relapse prevention, referrals and signposting to other strategic local agencies, some co-located on-site, as well as to other projects within the organisation.